Craig updates a previous letter and begins an annual tradition.

 We all know what happened next.

-The wedding and the baby showers were canceled.
+The baby showers were canceled.
 Same with the birthing classes.
 And then the dinners and the weddings and the honeymoons.
 Visiting family members and loved ones was discouraged and, in many cases of the elderly, also canceled.
 And then the schools and the sports and the theatre and the music and the movies and the reunions and the churches and the restaurants and the ladies nights at the bars and the small businesses and the pretty much whatever else you can think of was canceled.

 Our family did the best we could celebrating my sister and her new husband with immediate family in a make-shift ceremony in her apartment.
 Despite briefly losing my day job and my wife’s business being temporarily shut down halfway through her pregnancy and the uncertainty over what was going to happen next and the worries over the effects on the baby, we all powered through.